CCPA Compliance Guide: How to Get Your Business CCPA Compliant

 Meet security requirements

-CCPA compliance requires “reasonable security measures” that protect consumer data and prevent breaches or unauthorized access.
+CCPA compliance requires reasonable business security measures that protect consumer data and prevent breaches or unauthorized access.

 Encryption allows businesses to meet CCPA security standards by converting data into an unreadable format, known as ciphertext, that can only be accessed by a decryption key, protecting it from cyberattacks or hackers.